-The situation changed drastically when \cite{bose} applied the statistics of Eq.\ (\ref{boseinst}) to a ``gas'' consisting of light quanta (interpreted as physical objects instead of energy elements) and was thus able to derive Planck's law; and when \cite{einstein2} generalized this idea by using the same statistics to calculate the entropy of a mono-atomic ideal quantum gas.
-This made the distribution (\ref{boseinst}) into a distribution of \emph{particles}, despite Ehrenfest's and Kamerling-Onnes' qualms about the lack of statistical independence between such particles.
-An important consequence of using the new particle distribution is, as we have seen, that permutations between particles, even when they are in different states (as in the permutation from ``particle 1 in state A and particle 2 in state B'' to ``particle 2 in state A and particle 1 in state B''), do not give rise to new configurations.
+The situation changed drastically when \cite{bose} applied the statistics of Eq.\ (\ref{boseinst}) to a ``gas'' consisting of light quanta, without any consideration of energy exchanges with resonators, and was thus able to derive Planck's law; and when \cite{einstein2} generalized this idea by using the same statistics to calculate the entropy of a mono-atomic ideal quantum gas.
+These developments made the distribution (\ref{boseinst}) into a distribution of \emph{particles}, despite Ehrenfest's and Kamerling-Onnes' qualms about the lack of statistical independence between such particles.
+The essential novel feature is that permutations between particles, even when they are in different states (as in the permutation from ``particle 1 in state A and particle 2 in state B'' to ``particle 2 in state A and particle 1 in state B''), do not give rise to new configurations.

-This change of perspective in which Bose-Einstein statistics became the statistics of quantum particles was consolidated by the development of modern quantum mechanics, with its symmetrization rules for particles of the same kind (``identical particles'').
-Suppose, in analogy with the example discussed by Ehrenfest and Kamerlingh-Onnes, that we have three identical quantum particles that each can be in one of two pure quantum states, $| A \rangle $ or $|B \rangle $.
+This change of perspective, from Bose-Einstein statistics as a formal device to its role as the statistics of quantum particles, was consolidated by the development of modern quantum mechanics, with its symmetrization rules for particles of the same kind (``identical particles'').
+Suppose, in analogy with the example discussed by Ehrenfest and Kamerlingh-Onnes, that we have three identical quantum particles that each can be in one of two pure quantum states, $| A \rangle $ and $|B \rangle $.
 In this case at least two particles must occupy the same state, so the particles have to be bosons and the state must be symmetric according to the symmetrization rules.
 Quantum mechanics assigns a state to this three-particle system in the tensor product Hilbert space ${\cal{H}}_1 \otimes {\cal{H}}_2 \otimes {\cal{H}}_3$, where the factor spaces ${\cal{H}}_1, {\cal{H}}_2, {\cal{H}}_3$ are one-particle Hilbert spaces.
 The standard interpretation is that ${\cal{H}}_i$ is the state space of particle $i$, so that the labels of the three factor spaces also label the particles.

 There are now four possible states: